BurdaMagazinOrg/sharpeye/README.md

 - `actions`: An array of objects, which specify, where to click and for what to wait for

 The action objects have following properties:
-- `$`: The selector for the DOM element, on which should be clicked, or which should be selected
+- `$`: The selector for the DOM element, on which should be clicked, or which should be selected.
+Also works for options in select lists.
 - `wait`: (optinal) The element, which should be waited for, after clicking
 - `fill`: (optional) A string, which should be filled into the selected element
 - `waitBefore`: (optional) time in milliseconds, to be waited, before clicking